nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Listing all patients: `list`

-Shows a list of all patients in the address book.
+Shows a list of all patients in the patient database.

 Format: `list`

 #### Editing a patient: `edit`

-Edits an existing patient in the address book.
+Edits an existing patient in the patient database.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [ct/COLOR_TAG] [t/TAG]…`
+Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [i/NRIC] [a/ADDRESS] [e/EMAIL] [s/SEX] [b/BLOOD_TYPE] [ct/COLOR_TAG] [g/ALLERGY]…`

 * Edits the patient at the specified `INDEX`.
 The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

-* You can remove all the patient’s allergies by typing `t/` without specifying any allergies after it.
-The same applies for color allergies of a patient.
+* You can remove all the patient’s allergies by typing `g/` without specifying any allergies after it.
+The same applies for color tags of a patient.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing allergies.
+*  `edit 2 n/Betsy Crower g/` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing allergies.
 * When editing allergies (or color tag), the existing allergies (or color tag) of the patient will be removed i.e adding of allergies (or color tag) is not cumulative.
-* You can remove all the patient’s allergies by typing `t/` without specifying any allergies after it.
+* You can remove all the patient’s allergies by typing `g/` without specifying any allergies after it.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing allergies.
-*  `edit 3 ct/red` Clears the existing color tag dits the color tag of the 3rd patient to be `red`.
+*  `edit 3 ct/red` Clears the existing color tag and edits the color tag of the 3rd patient to be `red`.

 #### Locating patients by name: `find`